 If you want that same sense of airy and simple sophistication, choose light, neutral colours.
 This can include whites, creams, and beiges.
 These create the perfect backdrop for the rest of your design, and they ensure that a space feels breezy and open.

 With a neutral colour palette, you’re also going to set the tone for a sense of relaxation which is so vital in Hamptons homes.

 While the primary colour palette may be one that’s based on neutrals, many homeowners like to infuse a nautical element into their design, with the addition of shades of blue.
-Just a pop of blue here and there goes a long way in terms of creating a nautical concept, which is commonly found in Hamptons homes.
+Just a pop of duck egg blue here and there goes a long way in terms of creating a nautical concept, which is commonly found in Hamptons homes.

 For example, you might add a few blue throw pillows to your bed or sofa, or a classic blue-and-white vase as a shelf accessory.

 Along with shades of blue, another excellent accent colour you might consider in a Hamptons home is coral.
 The vibrancy of this pink-red shade adds just the smallest hint of fire into an otherwise neutral colour scheme.

 When selecting flooring colours in a Hamptons home, rustic, hand-scraped planks tend to be the option of choice.
 If you want a very soft colour palette to continue to the flooring, you can select something like a light, washed pine.
 If you’d like to add some more contrast and sophistication, you might choose a very rich, dark flooring colour that will contrast with the lighter tones found elsewhere.

 Patterns and Texture

 The fear with Hamptons decorating for some people is that the room will look too boring or monochromatic, particularly with such a heavy emphasis on a neutral colour palette.
 This can be alleviated through the integration of rich patterns and textures.

 Adding different patterns and textures can ensure a design maintains visual interest, even in the absence of the use of bright colours.